20 Best Winter Vacation Destinations for Outdoor Adventure

 - Alta, Snowbird & Snowbasin (Utah)

-The Mountain Collective Pass is a great deal, and you really only need to visit 2 or 3 of the resorts in a winter to make the pass worth it.
+The Mountain Collective Pass is a great deal and you really only need to visit 2 or 3 of the resorts in a winter to make the pass worth it.

 Shack up in a Rustic Backcountry Hut

-Backcountry huts aren’t just for skiers.
-Slap on a pair of snowshoes, cross-country skis, or a backcountry set-up, and head to one of these 12 cozy backcountry huts.
+Backcountry huts aren’t just for skiers (although they’re great for that, too).
+Slap on a pair of snowshoes, cross-country skis, or a backcountry set-up, and head to one of these cozy backcountry huts.

-Visit Utah’s Mighty 5
+Visit Utah’s Mighty 5 National Parks

 Our week-long Utah road trip itinerary covers Zion, Bryce Canyon, Arches, Canyonlands, and Capitol Reef.
 Pick one park on the itinerary to explore, or if you have the time, hit them all.
-Just be sure to pack appropriately for the cold temps and note that some campgrounds are closed in the slow season.
+Just be sure to pack appropriately for the cold temps and note that some campgrounds are closed in the winter.

-Go Backpacking in SoCal
+Go Backpacking in Southern California

-If you’re looking for incredible winter backpacking trips in not-so-wintery environments, check out our trail reports of the Trans-Catalina Trail (Channels Islands) and the Hiking and Riding Trail (Joshua Tree National Park).
-Both of these Southern California trails will keep your backpacking legs in shape this winter.
+If you’re looking for incredible winter backpacking trips in not-so-wintery environments, check out our trail reports of the Trans-Catalina Trail (Catalina Island and the California Hiking and Riding Trail (Joshua Tree National Park).
+These two Southern California trails will keep your backpacking legs in shape this winter.

 Head to Hawaii

-Road Trip Down the California Coast
+Drive Down the California Coast

 While the mountains are packed with snow, the California coast has mild temperatures even in winter.
 You’ll find cute coastal towns, incredible food (local oysters or clam chowder anyone?), world-class wine, and unbelievable vistas.
 Pick a coastal destination for a long weekend or plan a road trip down the entire 800-mile coast if you have time.

-Kayak in Big Bend National Park
+Camp in Big Bend National Park, Texas

 Average winter highs are in the 60s, and all three campgrounds in the park are open year-round.
 If you’re looking for something a little cozier, the Chisos Mountain Lodge offers warm rooms and cottages in the heart of the Park.